rubyforgood/slack_inviter/README.md

-# ATLDevs
+# Ruby for Good Slack Invatation

-The application behind the [ATLDevs automatic invitation system](https://atldevs.herokuapp.com)
+The application based on the application behind the [ATLDevs automatic invitation system](https://atldevs.herokuapp.com)

 ## Prerequisites